-The first piece of true furniture I made was a play/drawing table for Jack’s 2nd birthday.
+The first piece of true furniture I made was a play/drawing table for my son Jack’s 2nd birthday.
 Everyone was blown away with the absolute beauty of the piece and insisted I create more.
 So, in my spare time I started building furniture to match the play table.
 Shortly after this a horrible tragedy struck our family that left me alone to raise my children.
 For everyone there is that moment in their life that changes everything for them.
 This was that catalyst moment for me.

 I focused on the only things that made any sense in my life.
 My children and my furniture.
 Finding the beauty inside of wood others would throw away.
 Pouring my soul in to simple pieces that most wouldn't think twice about.
 I felt God gave me the gift to see what could be with each and every piece of wood so I could help these trees live on as he intended.
 Red Barn Home Furnishings was created from this and now continues to grow here in my home town.
 The place were I first learned to love the woods.
 To love nature and the beauty that God hides in the most unlikely places.

 God has brought calm to my soul now through the love of my wife Shauna and our children.
 He has also blessed me with great family.
 Vision to see the beauty inside trees, lumber, and wood.
 To see there is absolute beauty around the places and things so many say are different or "not prefect".
 I pour my heart and soul in to every single piece created here.
-If you want a truly unique piece of furniture that will last lifetimes.
+If you want a truly unique piece of functional art that doubles as furniture.
 If you want a piece that has a story as great as yours please come and visit us.